 The formal deadline for registering and uploading non-administrative contributions had been announced as Friday, 3 January 2020.

 Non-administrative documents uploaded after 2359 hours in Paris/Geneva time Saturday 4 January 2020 were to be considered "officially late".
-1 contribution to this meeting was registered and submitted late:
+Two contributions to this meeting were registered and submitted late:

 JCTVC-AL0022 (submitted 7 Jan.), a contribution on film grain synthesis support in AVC and HEVC.